We are building an Australian register of animal-assisted services to help those in need but we need your help.

 Here’s what we’re doing about it

-We are currently delivering education and public awareness campaigns on how AAI & AAs can help to prevent and control mental illness, disease, disability and suffering.
+We are currently delivering education and public awareness campaigns on how animal-assisted services can help to prevent and control mental illness, disease, disability and suffering.

 We need to raise funds to build, deploy and promote to the public a national register of qualified assistance animal organisations, therapeutic animal handlers and animal-assisted therapists and practitioners so people know where they can get the help they need and be reassured that they are accessing service providers that meet professional standards.
 The targets for fund raising have been broken into the costs for each stage of our project.

-Animal-Assisted Activities involves animals and their handlers visiting people in hospitals, aged care facilities, schools, dementia units, universities, hospices and other institutions to alleviate stress, depression and to provide therapeutic relief.
+Animal-Assisted Activities (AAA) involves trained animals and their handlers visiting people in hospitals, aged care facilities, schools, universities and other institutions to alleviate stress, depression, pain management and to provide therapeutic relief.
 These animals are referred to as therapeutic or visitation animals.

 Assistance animals have a legal right to access public places and are not to be patted or distracted as they are working animals.
 They support people in accessing various aspects of personal and public life.
 They can be trained in tasks to alert their handler of an oncoming medical episode or to assist with everyday tasks.
 An assistance animal must meet standards of hygiene and behaviour that are appropriate for an animal in a public place.
 Please do not ask the handler of an assistance animal about their condition.

 Please support our fund-raising efforts by donating and sharing this page with others who can help.